Northeastern United States: Land use

 As of 2012, forest-use covered approximately 60% of the Northeastern states, including Delaware, Maryland, and Washington, D.C., about twice the national average.
 About 11% was cropland and another 4% grassland pasture or range.
-There is also more urbanized land in the Northeast (12%) than any other region in the U.S.
+There is also more urbanized land in the Northeast (12%) than in any other U.S region.

 Many parks on a state and national level cover the inland parts of the region.
 Large parks include the Adirondack Park in northeastern New York, Green Mountain National Forest in Vermont, White Mountain Forest in northern New Hampshire, Baxter State Park in northern Maine, Acadia National Park on the eastern coast of Maine, Allegheny National Forest in northwestern Pennsylvania, and Catskill Park in southern New York.
 There are also some parks closer to the shore, though these are usually smaller and squeezed in-between urbanized areas.
 These include the Palisades Park in New Jersey, Fire Island in Long Island, and the Cape Cod shoreline in Massachusetts.
 The Northeast has 72 National Wildlife Refuges, encompassing more than 500000 acres of habitat and designed to protect some of the 92 different threatened and endangered species living in the region.